rkilchmn/frontac24/README.md

 which are already ordered by due date in FA.

 ## Order customer transactions by transaction date and filter out deliveries for All Types

+## Default Shipping Company
+FA orders the list of shippers by name.
+While alphabetic order is pleasing, especially if there are alot of shippers, the default shipper becomes the first shipper in the alphabetic list, which is probably not desired.

+FA makes the default shipper the first shipper as as shown in Setup->Shipping Company.
+(The correct way to define the default shipper would be in Setup->System and General GL Setup, but this would require more code changes, so I leave this feature request to the development team).